 Avenyn is Gothenburg’s main boulevard!
 Starting from Kungsportsbron all the way to Götaplatsen, the street is 860 meters long and was built at the end of the 19th century, but got its current stretch up to Götaplatsen before the Anniversary exhibition in 1923.

-In the Avenyn area, visitors during the anniversary year will be able to see historical images from the street on twelve electrical cabinets that are deployed from Berzeliigatan to Korsvägen.
+In the Avenyn area, visitors could, during the anniversary year, see historical images from the street on twelve electrical cabinets that were deployed from Berzeliigatan to Korsvägen.

 Avenyn – Gothenburg’s main boulevard